tigera-solutions/tigera-eks-workshop/modules/configuring-demo-apps.md

 4. Deploy compliance reports.

-    >The reports will be needed for one of the later labs.
+    >The reports will be needed for one of a later lab.

     ```bash
     kubectl apply -f demo/40-compliance-reports/daily-cis-results.yaml